 Mendieta defined the series in the following way: “I’ve been continuing on a conversation between the environment and the feminine figure (based on my own shape) and I’m overwhelmed by the sensation of being expelled out of the womb (nature).
 I become connected with the ground through my earth/body sculptures; I become an augmentation of environment, and the environment becomes an outgrowth of my body.”
 “My art is the way I restore the links that tie me to the cosmos,” she said of her work’s originality, which was linked to both aesthetic and societal change.

 That wraps up this look at the world of Avant-Garde Artists and their artworks.
-Even though the phrase Avant-Garde was initially applied to creative methods to making art in the 19th and early 20th centuries, it is now used to define all artworks that push the boundaries of innovative thinking, and it is still used to characterize art that is revolutionary or represents the uniqueness of perception.
+Even though the phrase Avant-Garde was initially applied to creative methods to making art in the nineteenth and early twentieth centuries, it is now used to define all artworks that push the boundaries of innovative thinking, and it is still used to characterize art that is revolutionary or represents the uniqueness of perception.
 The Avant-Garde concept entrenches the concept that artwork should be assessed largely on the quality and uniqueness of the artist’s vision and concepts.

 Frequently Asked Questions

 The Avant-Garde challenges what is considered the norm, mainly in the cultural world.
 Some view the Avant-Garde as a feature of modernism.
 Many artists have identified with the Avant-Garde movement and keep doing so, tracking down their roots back to Dadaism.
 The Avant-Garde also advocates for drastic societal transformations.
 Saint Simonian invoked this notion by asserting that the power of the arts is actually the most direct and fastest means to a societal, political, and economic revolution.

 What Defines the Avant-Garde Art Style?